Last Updated on April 19, 2023 by Dave Farquhar

 1.9 GHz phones, also known as DECT 6.0 phones, offer the best combination of security and privacy and lack of interference.
 If you’re buying a new phone today, look for a DECT 6 phone.

 2.4 GHz and 5.8 GHz phones interfere with wireless networks.
 As widespread as wireless networks are today, it’s best to avoid them for that reason.
+They were great in their time, but then wireless networks pre-empted them.

 There was a time when I could tell you to just buy a phone at a certain frequency and be done with it.
 That’s not true today.
 Security costs money and nobody wants to pay $300 for a cordless phone anymore.
 But since security costs money, it probably means you don’t want the cheapest cordless phone on the shelf.